akshayyeluri/ComputingSystemsProjects/README.md

 # ComputingSystemsProjects
-A memory allocator, a garbage collector, and a B-Tree.
+A memory allocator and a B-Tree implementation.